Salman-itShaala/Front-end-test-01/README.md

 CSS Details:
-Use Flexbox
+Use Flexbox wherever possible
 Use font family -  'Arial', sans-serif;

-Js
+Js - 15 marks

 1.Write a js function that will take a number as a input and Displays the multiplication table of that number (up to 10).
+[5 marks]

 2.Write a js function that will take input for a temperature in celsius from the user and convert that into Fahrenheit. ( fahrenheit = (celsius * 9/5) + 32 ).
+[5 marks]

 3.Write a javascript function that will take a number input and display is it positive or negative.
+[5 marks]